r1k0/kigen/README.rst

 KIGen tries to provide a flexible approach to shipping binaries in an initramfs.
 In theory, one can ship any binary, statically or dynamically linked.
 If it's linked the appropriated libraries need to be shipped as well.
-It tries to provide binaries that just work.
+KIGen tries to provide a host and source binary for each feature in case one breaks.
+This wway one can use both Portage binaries or the sources from KIGen.
+It does not matter as long as it works.
+KIGen attempts to detect and ship dynamically linked binaries.
+It does not matter any more as long as it works ;P

 KIGen provides a more visible configuration file than genkernel in terms of kernel modules, custom URLs or versions.